 3. Utilize a skill to make extra money

 One of our neighbors recently made cinnamon rolls for Easter weekend and sold a dozen of them for $20.
-I’m not sure how many she sold total, but the last time I saw the facebook thread she had 12 orders.
-That isn’t bad money for a few hours of work.
+I’m not sure how many she sold total, but the last time I saw the Facebook thread she had 12 orders.
+That isn’t bad money for a few hours of extra work on the weekend.

 Just for the record, I ordered some and they were AMAZING.
 Cinnamon rolls are my weakness.

 The trick is finding a skill that you can easily turn to money by advertising your services via social media.